darkquasar/darkquasar.github.io/_posts/2017-09-09-THL01-Mimikatz.md

 ![ToTH1-02](../img/THL001-Mimikatz/Mimi-02.PNG)

-Why is this important?
-Well because with all this info we will be able to craft a detection artifact based on a time-ordered sequence of events, on the one side, and an unordered BOOLEAN logic on the other.
+With all this info we should be able to craft a detection artifact based on a time-ordered sequence of events, on the one side, and an unordered BOOLEAN logic on the other.
 So let's delve into the sequence of generated events to determine if we can extract a valid pattern for our detection artifact.

-First Sysmon "Process Create" (EventCode 1):
+First, Sysmon "Process Create" (EventCode 1):

 ![ToTH1-03](../img/THL001-Mimikatz/Mimi-03.PNG)

-Not much to see here, hashes and "CMD.EXE" as ParentImage are the only interesting markers, but an intruder could easily modify 1byte in the Mimikatz code to render hash detection useless, and "CMD.EXE" may not always be the parent of the process.
+Not much to see here, hashes and "cmd.exe" as ParentImage are the only interesting markers, but an intruder could easily modify 1byte in the Mimikatz code to render hash detection useless, and "cmd.exe" may not always be the parent of the process.

-Next is a series of EventCode 10, which equates to "Process Accessed"
+Next is a series of EventCode 10, which equates to Sysmon's "Process Accessed"
 ```Markdown
 Query: "mimikatz"  NOT "EventCode=4658"  NOT "EventCode=4689"  EventCode=10 | stats count by  _time, SourceImage, TargetImage, GrantedAccess
 ```

 ![ToTH1-04](../img/THL001-Mimikatz/Mimi-04.PNG)

-Interestingly enough, we can see here that Mimikatz accessing lsass.exe happens after a series of events where the Mimikatz process itself is accessed by other processes like cmd, conhost, csrss, taskmgr, and lsass itself! followed by wmiprvse.
+Interestingly enough, we can see here that Mimikatz accessing lsass.exe happens after a series of events where the Mimikatz process itself is accessed by other processes like cmd, conhost, csrss, taskmgr, and lsass itself (!) followed by wmiprvse.
 The first three we can discard, as they are generated due to the fact we are launching Mimikatz from the commandline.
-However, an interesting pattern may be that immediately before Mimikatz reads from lsass' memory, lsass itself reads from Mimikatz's one.
+However, an interesting pattern to look for may be that, immediately before Mimikatz reads from lsass' memory, lsass itself reads from Mimikatz's one.

 The interesting info about lsass accessing Mimikatz can be seen here: